 The Performance Improvement and Efficiencies Committee of the Clerk of Courts Operation Corporation (CCOC) held a meeting via WebEx on 12/2/23.
-An agenda and materials were distributed in advance of the meeting and posted on the CCOC website.
+An agenda and materials were distributed and posted on the CCOC website before the meeting.
 Provided below is a summary of staff notes from the meeting.
-These staff notes are designed to document committee action, not to be a full record of committee discussions.
+These staff notes are designed to document committee action, not to be a complete record of committee discussions.
 All motions adopted by the committee are in bold text.
 All action items based on committee direction are in red and bold text.